ajksharma/dda-serverspec-crate/README.md

  (optional-key :package-fact) Any})      ; parsed result of "dpkg -l".
 Any is ignored.
 ```
 On the level of the infrastructure we break down the tests into gathering the facts and testing them against the expected value.
-This results in a map that follows the schema depicted above.
+This results are returned in a map that follows the schema depicted above.

 ## License
 Published under [apache2.0 license](LICENSE.md)